vincida47/SAR_Capstone/README.md

-# 41068 Ignition Bringup
+# Capstone Ignition Bringup

-Bringup for *41068 Robotics Studio I*.
 Launches a Husky robot in a custom simulation world with trees and grass.
 We use **ROS2 Humble** and **Ignition Gazebo Fortress**.

 Worlds are build from [Gazebo Fuel](https://app.gazebosim.org/fuel/models).